SpaceMonkey-MH/Unnamed_Project/Notes.md

 - 2023/12/18: Trying to make an explosion for Weapon3.
 The solution I'm implementing is to add an Area2D with a CollisionShape2D to every enemy so that the exploding bullet can detect them.

+- 2023/12/20: The HitBoxComponent seems useless, I'll keep it in the files just in case but I'll remove it's use from the actual game.